 When a candlestick is marked and resembles the patent drawing you can be sure of its authenticity.
 When it resembles the patent you can be fairly sure of its authenticity.
 The unmarked Powell candlestick (patented June 1899 in Lead, SD) for example, follows the patent drawing exactly but is made of round rather than square stock.
 It was found in the immediate area where the inventor lived which gives it some authenticity.
 The Peacock (patented Aug.
 1900 in Altman, CO) is not marked and only partially resembles the patent drawing.
 Three examples are known to have come from the Cripple Creek area which gives them authenticity.
 One of the examples however, is constructed differently than the other two.
-Does it perhaps represent a patent model, prototype, a period copy, or an outright fake.
+Does it perhaps represent a "Patent Model, Copy or Fake" or maybe just an example of an early prototype undergoing a design change?
 The minor design change of two identical sticks would significantly reduce the manufacturing cost?

 A blacksmith would come up with what he thought was a new and better idea for a different locking mechanism, fuse cutter addition, flame snuffer, or what have you and build a model incorporating his new idea.
 If the finished product looked promising, he would possibly apply for a patent and take the prototype to a manufacturer to get a quote for machine production.
 If there were flaws in the original design an improved model was often pounded out and perhaps resubmitted.
 Three different examples of the Werntz candlestick (patented Dec.
 1888 in Placerville, CA) are known and are assumed to represent the inventors attempt to improve his design.
-On the other hand do the two which do not exactly follow the patent drawing represent a patent model, copy, prototype or fake?
+On the other hand do the two which do not exactly follow the patent drawing represent a "Patent Model, Copy or Fake"?